 Teaching students to intervene and/or report information on situations which may be illegal, unusual, uncomfortable or unwelcome-centers around the theme: "See something, hear something, know something, do something."
-By empowering students to address behaviors in the community, students help keep the community safer by increasing the accountability level.
+Students are empowered to address behaviors in the community and help keep the community safer by increasing the accountability level through annual Voices for Change modules, orientation workshops and Mind Tap presentations.